Operation Rübezahl: Operation Rübezahl I

 Between 20 and 22 August, German troops surrounded and destroyed a particularly large Partisan unit moving westwards from the Independent State of Croatia to occupied Serbia.
 Only a few Partisans survived thanks to Allied planes which managed to land on battered airstrips, air-lifting about a thousand injured to hospitals located in Italy.
+The 8th Regiment of the CDK was nearly destroyed in August by the 7th Montenegro Youth Brigade "Budo Tomović" during Operation Rübezahl.

 Operation Rübezahl II

 Operation Rübezahl II was a German offensive in February 1945 against Yugoslav partisans in the Slovene Littoral.

 Operation Rübezahl III

 Operation Rübezahl III was a German offensive in March 1945 against the Yugoslav 30th 'Slovenia' Division, who was threatening the important port city of Trieste.